cghimire/Restaurant-Management-System-Project/README.md

 ## 🧐 About <a name = "about"></a>
 This project is about a Relational Database Management System for the management of multiple restaurants.

-The goal of this relational database management system is to provide detailed information on day-to-day activities to efficiently run a profitable business as well as forecast future requirements for the management to plan on
+The goal of this relational database management system is to provide detailed information on day-to-day activities to efficiently run a profitable business as well as forecast future requirements for the management to plan on.

 ## 🎈Project Scope <a name = "project-scope"></a>